Signs of economic hardship started to reveal themselves by the end of 2014, recalled then-CREB® president Bill Kirk

 The MLS® System also went through a notable change in 2014, with residential rental listings being added to the database for the first time.
 A minimum of 135 fields had to be answered before a listing could be loaded on the system, providing what Kirk described as much-needed “comprehensive details” for renters at a time when the city’s vacancy rate hovered around one per cent.

-Elsewhere in the industry that year, the provincial government completed a long-overdue overhaul of Alberta’s condo law, which had remained virtually untouched since being written
+Elsewhere in the industry that year, the provincial government completed a long-overdue overhaul of Alberta’s condo law, which had remained virtually untouched since being written in 1969.

 Bill 13, the Condominium Property Amendment Act, was passed in the Alberta legislature in December.
 Changes included improved protection for purchasers, improved protection for existing owners, enhanced board transparency and accountability, raised standards in the condo management sector and enhanced dispute resolution.